Your 401(k) May Not Be the Best Way to Save for Retirement

 Tax-loss Harvesting and Stock-level Tax-Loss Harvesting Assumptions

 Clearly this analysis is heavily influenced by the potential impact of Tax-Loss Harvesting and Stock-level Tax-Loss Harvesting.
 In New Research on the Efficacy of Tax-Loss Harvesting, we presented the annual benefit you could expect from Tax-Loss Harvesting given different investment horizons and different liquidation scenarios.
 To be consistent with the way we treated 401(k) withdrawals, we used the full liquidation scenario numbers from that post for Tax-Loss Harvesting and the same realized percentage upon full liquidation for Stock-level Tax-Loss Harvesting on a $100,000 portfolio.

 The annual after tax benefits of Tax-Loss Harvesting listed in the above referenced blog post include the benefit of tax rate arbitrage and compounding annual savings, so we did not compound the annual tax benefit from these tax minimization strategies in our analysis.
-According to the research published in Real World Data: Wealthfront Tax-Loss Harvesting, our clients’ actual realized benefit from Tax-Loss Harvesting over our first three years of offering the service has exceeded the numbers we used in our analysis.
+Our clients’ actual realized benefit from Tax-Loss Harvesting over our first three years of offering the service has exceeded the numbers we used in our analysis.

 Other Factors: Employer Matching Contributions, High Returns and Rollover Penalties